Kishore007raj/App_project/README.md

 ### Generating Passphrases

 To generate a passphrase consisting of 5 words, run the script and choose the option for passphrase generation.

+## Installation

+1. Clone the repository
+2. Navigate to app.py
+3. Run using streamlit \app.py